How to Create a Fitness App from Scratch in 4 Key Steps

 In order to begin the process of fitness app creation, you must first discover what people need from these products and how your competitors are satisfying these needs at the moment.
 You can check out Google Play and the Apple App Store for apps in the fitness category, study their functionality, user reviews, take a look at popular products, and compare prices, reviews, and feature sets.

-This will help you detect gaps in market offerings and outline your target audience.
+This will help you detect gaps in fitness apps market offerings and outline your target audience.

 Here’s a brief guide on how to work with a target audience for your fitness app: